Skyfall-GS: Synthesizing Immersive 3D Urban Scenes from Satellite Imagery: Method

-{\bf Curriculum learning strategy.} As illustrated in \Cref{fig:curri_motivation}, we observe that 3DGS trained from satellite imagery produces higher-quality renders at higher elevation angles but degenerates at lower elevation angles.
-Leveraging this insight, we introduce a curriculum-based synthesizing strategy, which progressively lowering viewpoints across optimization episodes.
-Specifically, we define $N_p$ look-at points $\{P_i\}_{i=1}^{N_p}$ uniformly placed throughout the scene and uniformly sample $N_v$ camera positions along orbital trajectories with controlled elevation angles and radii.
-Our iterative dataset update (IDU) process starts from higher elevations, progressively moving toward lower perspectives.
+As illustrated in \Cref{fig:curri_motivation}, we observe that 3DGS trained from satellite imagery produces higher-quality renders at higher elevation angles but degenerates at lower elevation angles.
+Leveraging this insight, we introduce a curriculum-based synthesis strategy, which progressively lowers viewpoints across optimization episodes.
+Specifically, we define $N_p$ look-at points $\{P_j\}_{j=1}^{N_p}$ uniformly placed throughout the scene and uniformly sample $N_v$ camera positions along orbital trajectories with controlled elevation angles and radii.
+Our iterative dataset update (IDU) process starts at higher elevations and progressively descends toward lower perspectives.
 This approach gradually reveals previously occluded regions, improving geometric detail and texture realism, as validated in our ablation studies (\Cref{sec:ablation}).